-The third fast was Draconian, but it got me back on my bullshit.
+The third fast was draconian, but it got me back on my bullshit.
 Like Mark Twain once said, “I’m glad I did it, partly because it was well worth it, but mostly because I shall never ever have to do it again.”

 In level three, dubbed the “Time Theorist” by Youtuber Andrew Kirby, there is no reading, writing, exercise, caffeine, music, or food.

-With less than four hours left till my fast is concluded the hunger comes back and does not abate.
+With less than four hours left till my fast is concluded, the hunger comes back and does not abate.
 I am done, I decide.
 I get it.
 I got it.
 I’m good.

-I take a sip of Coke Zero and the caffeine hits my brain exactly the way it did in rehab when they gave us real coffee Christmas morning, a month in.
+I take a sip of Coke Zero, and the caffeine hits my brain exactly the way it did in rehab when they gave us real coffee Christmas morning, a month in.

-But I make it a full 24 without screens or masturbation.
+I do make it a full 24 hours without screens or masturbation.
 These are a few of my favorite things.

 Afterward, I feel more centered, more excited to do the big picture things that further my goals, creative and otherwise.
 The biggest shift in all these fasts is returning me from an “I have to” mindset back to “I get to.”
 I do not have to write this piece.
 I get to write this piece.